kdricemt/kdricemt.github.io/_research/LGPS.md

 collection: project
 ---

 The Lunar Navigation Satellite System (LGSS) could significantly improve lunar missions' operational capability and flexibility by providing real-time, continuous, and highly accurate positioning services to lunar users.
-Researching topics that I have been working on are listed below.
+Research topics that I have been working on are listed below.

 ## 1. LNSS Simulator Development and Configuration Optimization
-The aim of the research is to obtain optimal configuration (e.g. arrangement of navigation satellite and lunar monitoring station, navigation satellite design) that could minimize cost while achieving required performance.
-I developed a LNSS simulator and optmizer to tackle this problem.
+The research aims to obtain optimal configuration (e.g., arrangement of navigation satellite and lunar monitoring station) that could minimize cost while achieving the required performance.
+I developed an LNSS simulator and an optimizer to tackle this problem.

 Previous studies have shown that the required number of navigation satellites to cover the entire lunar surface could be reduced by deploying them on Halo Orbits.
-My undergraduate research demonstrated that the global positining performance could be improved by deploying satellites on two stable periodic orbits: Distant Retrograde Orbits (DROs) and Near Rectlinear Halo Orbits (NRHOs).
+My undergraduate research demonstrated that the global positioning performance could be improved by deploying satellites on two stable periodic orbits: Distant Retrograde Orbits (DROs) and Near Rectlinear Halo Orbits (NRHOs).

 Related Publications:
 1. **Iiyama, K**., “Optimization of the Navigation satellite constellation and Lunar Monitoring Station for Lunar Global Navigation Satellite System”, 32nd International Symposium on Space Technology and Science, Fukui, Japan, 2019 [[paper](/files/ISTS2019.pdf)]